Midwife Love’s Informed Disclosure

 - How do you feel about waterbirth?

 - What is your VBAC success rate?
-92% have had a VBAC,73% at home, 1 had a transfer after 4 days of labor and needed some pitocin, 1 requested an epidural, 1 had a baby with transverse lie and had a repeat c/s.
+88% have had a VBAC,76% at home, reasons for transfer included failure to progress, 1 request for an epidural, 1 baby with transverse lie and had a repeat c/s.